miladvazan/Aspect-based-Sentiment-Analysis-in-Persian-Reviews/README.md

 ![](data.jpg)

 #### dataset
-If you need a dataset, email this address: vazanmilad@gmail.com
+If you need the dataset of this article, email this address: vazanmilad@gmail.com
 ## Citation